BioID-GmbH/BioIDCapture-iOS/README.md

 You must make the following settings in the `BWS3Settings.m` file in order to access the server:
 - `BWS3_REST_GRPC_ENDPOINT`

-> [NOTE]
+> ### NOTE
 > Depending on where the server is started, the URL is different.
 For example, you can make the server publicly available with TLS (different port than without TLS).
 >
-> Or you can host the server directly on the macOS system on which the app is started.
-For this use case, follow the steps in the article [Accessing your macbook's localhost on your iPhone][ArticleLocalHostAndiPhone].
+> Or you can host the server directly on the macOS system on which the application is started.
+For this use case, start the code as a macOS app (Mac Catalyst).
+The server can then be accessed via http://localhost:5226 (default value).

 ## How the app works
 The app offers 4 different biometric functions.